Making the most of St Andrews

-Towards summer, a number of workshops are on offer to help you hone your dissertation writing skills, as well as regular opportunities to join in with a number of established writers' groups.
+Towards summer, a number of workshops are on offer to help you hone your dissertation writing skills.
 You can also sign up for the Dissertation Boot Camp- brand new this year!
 For more information see the MSkills Writing Programme.
 All the support you have for the disseration stage of your course is collated on this St Leonard's web page.

 You can also request to be set up with a free, external coach.
 This is an amazing opportunity to help you set and achieve goals this year.

 This strand will support you in your career aspirations, whether they include continuing in academia, finding a job or becoming an entrepreneur.
 Masters students have access to the Careers Centre resources, including support for enterprise and entrepreneurship.

 Finally, there will also be events for Masters students interested in going on to study for a PhD in future, including ‘A St Andrews PhD’ event in semester 1.